Ofcom has published consultation proposals for authorising certain types of white space devices (WSD) on a licensed basis (27/02).

 Section 11 of the statement outlines our detailed next steps - and progress on those steps will be available on this page and in the sections below.

-- Re-focused Technical Working Group Thursday 25th March (invitations to follow)
+- Re-focused Technical Working Group to be held Thursday 23rd April (invitations to follow)

 For all TV White Spaces correspondence, please email us via our dedicated TV White Spaces inbox: TV.WhiteSpaces@ofcom.org.uk